ehsansh84/tutorials/kubernetes/cis.md

 sudo mv /etc/kube-bench/kube-bench /usr/local/bin
 ```
 You have successfully installed and configured kube-bench, and we are ready to move ahead.
 To verify the installation, use the command `kube-bench version`
+### Running Kube-Bench via Cli
+Before analysing the output of the previous command, let’s try to understand what are the components of the Kubernetes cluster that kube-bench benchmarks.
+Essentially, kube-bench will benchmark your configurations of the followings.
+- Control Plane Components
+- Etcd
+- Control Plane Configurations
+- Worker Nodes
+- Policies

 #### Refrences:
 - [Kube-Bench](https://earthly.dev/blog/kube-bench/)